hashicorp/terraform-enterprise-helm/README.md

 This chart is used to install Terraform Enterprise in a generic Kubernetes environment.
 It is minimal in its configuration and contains the basic things necessary to launch Terraform Enterprise on a Kubernetes cluster.

+## Forking supported

+This helm chart aims to meet the needs of 80% of customers.
+You are welcome to fork this chart and adapt it to your organization’s requirements.

+In case you open a ticket with HashiCorp support, please include your custom helm chart alongside your support bundle.

 ## Prerequisites

 To use the charts here, [Helm](https://helm.sh/) must be configured for your